harithatavarthy/CarND-Semantic-Segmentation/README.md

 In order to arrive at the optimal model, i trained the model several times with multiple combinations of the above hyperparameters with varied values.
 Below are some of the observations.

 a.
-With a bigger batch size, time taken for each iteration of training was less but the number of iterations required to arrive at high levels of accuracy was more
+With a bigger batch size, time taken for each iteration of training is less but the number of iterations required to arrive at higher levels of accuracy was more

 b.
-Smaller batch size resulted in iterations with increased divergence in training loss making it unreliable.
+Smaller batch size resulted in iterations with increased divergence in training loss making the overall training unreliable.

 c.
-Higher values for L2_REG resulted in increased penalization of features resulting in losing valuable information
+Higher values for L2_REG resulted in increased penalization of certain features, resulting in losing valuable information required for training the model

 d.
-Lower values for L2_REG resulted in noise
+Lower values for L2_REG resulted in increased noise

 e.
 Very low values for learning rate increased the overall training time